Viking raid on Seville: Aftermath

 The city of Seville and its suburbs were left in ruins.
-The destruction caused by the Viking raiders terrified the people of Al-Andalus.
+The destruction caused by the Viking raiders terrified the people of al-Andalus.
 Abd ar-Rahman ordered new measures to guard against further raids.
 He established a naval arsenal (dar al-sina'a) in Seville and built walls around the city and other settlements.
 Ships and weaponry were made, sailors and troops were raised, and messenger networks were established to spread information about future attacks.
 These measures were successful in frustrating later Viking raids in 859 and 966.

 Most of the Vikings sailed back to Francia (modern-day France), and their defeat by the Andalusian army might have discouraged them from attacking the Iberian Peninsula again.
-The following year, the Vikings sent an embassy to the court of Abd ar-Rahman, who then sent the poet Yahya ibn al-Hakam (nicknamed Al-Ghazal, "the Gazelle") as an ambassador to the Vikings.
-Later Islamic sources report that some of the raiders remained and settled in the area, converted to Islam, and became cheese traders.
+It has been alleged by some scholars that shortly after their raid of 844, the Vikings sent an embassy to the court of Abd ar-Rahman, who then sent the poet Yahya ibn al-Hakam (nicknamed Al-Ghazal, "the Gazelle") as an ambassador to the Vikings.
+However, the key evidence, a thirteenth-century account by Ibn Diḥya, in which an Arab diplomat Al-Ghazāl ("the gazelle") is dispatched to a pagan court during the reign of Abd-ar-Raḥman II, has been shown neither clearly to refer to Vikings nor probably even to have happened.

+According to the Arabist Lévi-Provençal, over time, the few Norse survivors of the raid converted to Islam and settled as farmers in the area of Qawra, Qarmūnâ, and Moron, where they engaged in animal husbandry and made dairy products, reputedly the origin of Sevillian cheese.
+Knutson and Caitlin write that Lévi-Provençal offered no sources for the proposition of conversion to Islam by northern Europeans in al-Andalus and thus it "remains unsubstantiated".

 Historiography

 Accounts of the Viking raid appeared in the works of Muslim historians, including Ibn al-Qūṭiya of Córdoba (d.
 977), Ibn Idhari (wrote c.
 1299, copying 10th-century sources), and al-Nuwayri (1284–1332).
 In the Islamic calendar, the attack took place in the hijri year 230.

-In the Muslim sources, the Vikings were referred with the epithet the Majus ("fire-worshipper": a term initially used for Zoroastrians in the East).
+In the Muslim sources, the Vikings were referred with the epithet the Majus ("fire-worshipper") a term initially used for Zoroastrians in the East.
 Since the Viking fleet attacked the Christian Kingdom of Asturias before raiding Seville, Spanish chronicles also contain records of the Viking raid.

 The independent historian Ann Christys opined that many details in the traditional account of the raid might be unreliable.
 She accepted that the Vikings attacked Lisbon and Seville and threatened Córdoba before being repulsed, but other details such as the names of the commanders of the Muslim defenders were added by later authors, as "it was important for the key players in Christian and Muslim Iberia to claim victory over Vikings".